unibas-tilics/tilics/articles/article-84-turing-award.md

 ## Optional text
 <!-- BEGIN OPTIONAL -->
-Myth: The reason there is no Nobel Prize for Mathematics is that Alfred Nobel’s fiancée wife had an affair with a mathematician.
+Myth: The reason there is no Nobel Prize for Mathematics is that Alfred Nobel’s fiancée had an affair with a mathematician.
 An image could be a person holding a trophy.
 <!-- END OPTIONAL -->